Ficool

 That alone told him more than any words would have.

 Behind him, the chair gave another small creak.
-Then: "Brilliant," she muttered.
-"There goes my future."
+Then came her voice, muffled behind her hands.
+"Brilliant.
+There goes my future."

 She peeked at him through her fingers.
 "Even with the Gump debacle?"

 "Even with that.
-Though you may wish to avoid suggesting the ministry was once run by a man who sounds like a children's confection."
+Though you may wish to avoid suggesting the Ministry was once run by a man who sounds like a children's confection."

 That earned a reluctant laugh, the sound light but weary.

 Tonks shifted in her chair, arms folded tight across her middle, her jaw set with quiet frustration.
 "I really thought I had it," she said, not quite looking at him.
-Her fingers picked at the edge of the desk, nails catching on the worn wood, like she could scratch the mistake from existence.
+Her fingers picked at the edge of the desk, nails catching on the worn wood, as if she could scratch the mistake from existence.

-Remus couldn't help it—his mouth twitched.
+Remus couldn't help it.
+His mouth twitched.

 "You're impossible," he said, though the words held no heat.
+His voice came out softer than he intended.

 Tonks halted, her expression turning mock-serious.
 She leaned forward across his desk, elbows planted, chin propped on her fists.
 "Hang on.
-You did want to go on a date with me, didn't you?" she said, entirely too casually, her eyes gleaming.
+You did want to go on a date with me, didn't you?" she said, far too casually, her eyes gleaming.

 Remus went stiff as a board.

 "No!" he said, far too quickly.
-"I mean—of course not—I was merely honouring the hypothetical arrangement from before—"
+"I mean, of course not.
+I was merely honouring the hypothetical arrangement from before."

 Tonks burst out laughing.

-It was not a polite, restrained chuckle—it was full-bodied and bright, echoing off the high stone walls.
+It was not a polite, restrained chuckle; it was full-bodied and bright, echoing off the high stone walls.
 That laugh of hers had always undone him a little.
 Reckless.
 Alive.

 She dropped back into her chair, legs stretched out before her, still giggling.
 "You're terrible at lying," she said, breathless.